 - More about the Equal Justice Foundation student group and their fundraising efforts

-- View a list of 2014 Summer EJF Placements
+- View a list of 2016 Summer Public Interest Placements

-In addition to EJF, Georgetown students can take advantage of several external (non-Georgetown) funding programs that provide stipends to students once they have secured an unpaid summer internship and programs that provide a stipend for their internship programs.
+In addition to Georgetown's Guaranteed Public Service Summer Funding programs, students can take advantage of several external (non-Georgetown) funding programs that provide stipends to students once they have secured an unpaid summer internship and programs that provide a stipend for their internship programs.
 These programs run the gamut from location based to issue based funding.
-PSJD.org maintains two lists of these opportunities in their Funding and Debt section, one for specific geographic areas and one with nation-wide programs.